Kin The Know

 When it comes to lubricant, it might be a good idea to ditch anything that's scented, flavoured, or provides warming or cooling sensations, as these kinds of lube sometimes include additives that can react negatively with sensitive skin.

-Instead, stick to water- or silicone-based lubes without additives, like Kin's Fertility Lube.
+Instead, stick to water- or silicone-based lubes without additives.

 What causes deep intercourse pain?